baala3/android-java-projects/face-detector/README.md

 ## 📌 What is this project?

 **Face Detector** is an Android application that uses machine learning to detect human faces in real-time using the device's camera.
-It leverages **Google ML Kit's Face Detection API** to identify facial features and draw overlays for visual feedback.
+It uses **Google ML Kit's Face Detection API** to identify facial features and draw overlays for visual feedback.

-This app was developed as a learning project to explore how to integrate on-device ML capabilities into Android apps with **CameraX** and **ML Kit**, while maintaining responsive UI performance.

 ---